 These objects provide methods and properties that are similar to those of the

 Win32TreeViewItem objects.
 So, you can work with Java Swing and WPF tree view controls in the same way as with standard Win32 tree views.
-For more information, see Working With Third-Party Tree View Controls.
+For more information, see Working With Third-Party Tree View Controls in Desktop Windows Applications.

 Specifics of Working with TreeView Controls

 Recording of actions over tree view controls have the following specific characters: